erikrose/blessings/docs/contributing.rst

 Developing
 ----------

-Install git, python2, python3, pip.
+Install git, Python 2, Python 3, pip.

 Then, from the blessings code folder::